Citi Accelerate Savings Account Review: High Rates from a Big Bank

 Then again, if you have a Citi Accelerate Savings account with a Regular Interest Checking account, you’ll pay no ATM fee as long as you meet the monthly balance requirement.

 When shopping for a savings account, it’s also important to research the competition to make sure you choose the right account for your needs.

 Other high-yield savings accounts comparable to the Citi Accelerate Savings include:

 This high-yield savings account offers a rate that’s extremely competitive.

 You can get started with no minimum deposit and no monthly service fee.

 To start transfers in and out of your account, link another checking or savings account with your Marcus Online Savings.
 Funds in this account are FDIC-insured.

-An American Express Personal Savings account also allows you to open an account with no monthly fee and no minimum balance.
+An American Express® High Yield Savings account also allows you to open an account with no monthly fee and no minimum balance.
 Funds are FDIC-insured up to $250,000.
 Plus, you’re able to link up to three bank accounts.

 You can also set up recurring transfers to maintain a regular savings schedule.
 There’s the option to schedule your transfers online or over the phone.